Erk-Vural/Java_Articles/lambda-expressions/README.md

 - When there is multiple statements in implementation it requires curly braces and if not void it requires a return statement.
 - Parameter types are defined in interface so Lambda expression doesn't require parameter type definations.
-- An interface can be used to implement multiple functions using an oparator to navigate (like in calculator example).
+- An interface can be used to implement multiple functions using an operator to navigate (like in calculator example).

 ## Resources